MathStuff/Matrices/README.md

 Matrix.joint(matrix) #Returns a matrix of shared rows with given 'matrix'

-Matrix.count(column,asDict) #Returns how many of the values are valid (same type as given in coldtypes) for each or desired column(s). asDict to change wheter or not to return values in a dictionary or a list.
+Matrix.count(column,get) #Returns how many of the values are valid (same type as given in coldtypes) for each or desired column(s).
+Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a Matrix.

-Matrix.mean(n,asDict) #Returns the nth column or column named n's average, give None as argument to get the all columns' averages; asDict: True to get return a dictionary of features as keys and means as values, False to get means in a list.
-If n is given and asDict is False, returns a number.
+Matrix.mean(n,get) #Returns the nth column or column named n's average, give None as argument to get the all columns' averages;  Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a Matrix.

-Matrix.ranged(n,asDict) #Returns the nth column or column named n's range, give None as argument to get the all columns' ranges; asDict: True to get return a dictionary of features as keys and ranges as values, False to get ranges in a list.
-If n is given and asDict is False, returns a number.
+Matrix.ranged(n,get) #Returns the nth column or column named n's range, give None as argument to get the all columns' ranges; Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a Matrix.

-Matrix.median(n,asDict) #Returns the nth column or column named n's median, give None to get all columns' medians; asDict: True to get return a dictionary of features as keys and ranges as values, False to get ranges in a list.
+Matrix.median(n,get) #Returns the nth column or column named n's median, give None to get all columns' medians;  Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a Matrix.

-Matrix.freq(n,asDict) #Returns the nth column or column named n's elements frequency as a dictionary where elements are keys and how often they repeat as values.
-If called without arguments, returns every column"s frequencies; asDict: True to get return a dictionary of features as keys and ranges as values, False to get ranges in a list.
+Matrix.freq(n,get) #Returns the nth column or column named n's elements frequency as a dictionary where elements are keys and how often they repeat as values.
+If called without arguments, returns every column"s frequencies; Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a list of Matrix object for each column.

-Matrix.mode(n,asDict) #Returns the nth column or column named n's mode, give None to get all columns' modes; asDict: True to get return a dictionary of features as keys and ranges as values, False to get ranges in a list.
+Matrix.mode(n,get) #Returns the nth column or column named n's mode, give None to get all columns' modes;  Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a list of Matrix object for each column.

-Matrix.iqr(n,as_quartiles,asDict) #Returns the nth column or column named n's iqr, give None to get all columns' iqr values.
-If first,second and third quartiles is desired, give as_quartiles parameter bool(True); asDict: True to get return a dictionary of features as keys and iqr's as values, False to get iqr's in a list.
-If n is given and asDict is False, returns a number(or a list dependent on as_quartiles).
+Matrix.iqr(n,as_quartiles,get) #Returns the nth column or column named n's iqr, give None to get all columns' iqr values.
+If first,second and third quartiles is desired, give as_quartiles parameter bool(True);  Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a Matrix.

-Matrix.sdev(n,population,asDict) #Returns the nth column or column named n's standard deviation, if None is given as an argument returns all columns' standard deviations.
-Give population parameter 1 if calculation is not for samples, 0 otherwise; asDict: True to get return a dictionary of features as keys and standard deviations as values, False to get standard deviations in a list.
-If n is given and asDict is False, returns a number.
+Matrix.sdev(n,population,get) #Returns the nth column or column named n's standard deviation, if None is given as an argument returns all columns' standard deviations.
+Give population parameter 1 if calculation is not for samples, 0 otherwise; Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a Matrix.

-Matrix.var(n,population,asDict) #Returns the nth column or column named n's variance, if None is given as an argument returns all columns' variance.
-Give population parameter 1 if calculation is not for samples, 0 otherwise; asDict: True to get return a dictionary of features as keys and variances as values, False to get variances in a list.
-If n is given and asDict is False, returns a number.
+Matrix.var(n,population,get) #Returns the nth column or column named n's variance, if None is given as an argument returns all columns' variance.
+Give population parameter 1 if calculation is not for samples, 0 otherwise;  Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a Matrix.

 Matrix.cov(col1,col2,population) #Returns the col1 and col2's covariance.
 Give population parameter True if calculation is not for samples